Catalina Island: June 2nd – June 8th, 2019

 - Ferry service to and from the island.

 - Three group meals during the seven days.

-Workshop participants will gather Sunday evening and for the rest of the week be immersed in field recording, interviewing, digital editing, script writing, and narration.
+Ideally, Workshop participants should arrive on Saturday, June 1st (local/L.A. participants may be able to arrive Sunday).
+The Workshop will start with a group meal on Sunday at noon.
+For the rest of the week, students will be immersed in field recording, interviewing, digital editing, script writing, and narration.
 By the end of the week, each participant will have produced a short profile of a creative person living on Catalina.
 We finish with a Saturday night listening party.
 All pieces will air on KISL-FM.

 Dates and Deadlines

 - Workshop and Scholarship applications open February 12, 2019

 - Workshop and Scholarship applications due March 22, 2019 (11:59 p.m.
 EST)